``` ```html id="sailung2" ``` ```html id="sailung3" ``` ```html id="sailung4" ``` ```html id="sailung5"

 How to Reach Sailung from Kathmandu

 The trailhead for Sailung is accessible via a 6–7 hour jeep or bus ride from Kathmandu to Mude via Dolakha.
-Private transportation is more comfortable and saves time.
-Local buses are available daily from Ratna Park or Koteshwor to Mude.
-After the trek ends in Khalte or Doramba, return options back to Kathmandu are easily arranged.
+Private transportation saves time and is more comfortable.
+Local buses are available daily from Ratna Park or Koteshwor to Mude, but public transport is more time-consuming.
+After the trek ends in Khalte or Doramba, return options to Kathmandu are easily arranged.

 Sailung Trek Cost and Package Options